FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Preemptive Hallucination Detection

-$l$ is empirically determined based on validation performance, and can vary by the LMs and datasets.
-In general, $l$ tends to be the middle layers.
-More details about the best empirical layer for each LM can be found in Appendix~\ref{Classification_analysis}
+where $\mathcal{A}$ represents the pooling function, which can be the mean, max, or selecting the last token. $l$ is empirically determined based on validation performance, and can vary by the LMs and datasets.
+In general, $l$ tends to be the middle to last layers.
+More details about the best empirical layer for each LM can be found in Appendix~\ref{Classification_analysis}.

-We train a separate classifier tailored to each LM.\footnote{ Our preliminary experiments show that the hallucination classifier underperforms when applied to hidden states produced by a model different than that it is trained for. } We consider LMs from different families of different scales, including Llama2 (7B and 13B; \citealp{touvron2023llamaopenefficientfoundation}), Llama3/3.1-8B \citep{llama3} Mistral-7B \citep{mistral}, and Gemma-7B \citep{gemma}.
+We train a separate classifier tailored to each LM.
+We consider LMs from different families of different scales, including Llama2 (7B and 13B; \citealp{touvron2023llamaopenefficientfoundation}), Llama3 (8B and 70B) and 3.1-8B (8B and 70B;~\citealp{llama3}), Mistral-7B \citep{mistral}, Gemma-7B \citep{gemma}, and Qwen2.5 (7B and 32B; \citealp{qwen2025qwen25technicalreport}) for base and fine-tuned versions.

-\paragraph{Data collection.} In order to train \classifier, we need to collect a LM's hidden states over the inputs, and the corresponding binary label indicating whether the LM will produce factual outputs.
-We construct the training data on three datasets from different domains: NQ-open (Wikipedia; \citealp{lee-etal-2019-latent}), MMLU (STEM; \citealp{mmlu}), and MedMCQA (medical entrance exam; \citealp{pal2022medmcqa}).
+\paragraph{Data collection and training.} In order to train \classifier, we need to collect paired data consisting of the LMs' hidden states and binary labels indicating whether it will hallucinate.
+We construct the training data on four QA datasets from different domains: NQ-open (Wikipedia; \citealp{lee-etal-2019-latent}), MMLU (STEM; \citealp{mmlu}), MedMCQA (medical entrance exam; \citealp{pal2022medmcqa}), and GSM8K (Math; ~\citealp{cobbe2021trainingverifierssolvemath}).
 NQ-open is a QA dataset and contains question and answer pairs.
 MMLU and MedMCQA are multiple choice datasets, pairing each question with multiple options.
 We convert MMLU and MedMCQA into a QA dataset by pairing each input question with the gold answer.
+GSM8K consists of grade school math problems, where each problem takes between 2 and 8 steps, we convert GSM8K into a QA dataset by pairing each problem with the final answer.